project-sekai-ctf/sekai.team/data/blog/lactf-2023/snek.md

 b''
 ```

 After dynamically creating a bunch of strings that turn into function calls, there are two large binary strings located in the text.
 The first one (larger binary of the two) is reversed and is actually a nested pickle object.
-It's dynamically loaded and executed, and returns a large list of tuples and strings used in the game.
+It’s dynamically loaded and executed, and returns a large list of tuples and strings used in the game.
 The second binary string is `AND`ed with 255, changing only the last bit on some bytes.

 At the end of the pickle loading, a single Python `code` object is created using the data from before.
 The second binary string is the binary code for this object, the tuples and strings from the first binary string become the consts and names for the `code` object, and the other stuff is placed onto the stack early on in execution.
 This `code` object is what actually ran the snek game, opening the way for part 2.